Producer And Announcer, All Things Considered

-Crystal Ligori is a fill-in host/announcer for Oregon Public Broadcasting and produces the weekly radio program "Literary Arts: The Archive Project."
+Crystal Ligori is the producer and newscaster for "All Things Considered" and produces the weekly radio program "Literary Arts: The Archive Project."

-Before joining OPB, Crystal was a "Jill of all Trades" at the active rock station KUFO in Portland.
+Before joining OPB, Crystal worked the active rock station KUFO in Portland.
 In addition to her on-air role, she was the interim music director and hosted a weekly, local music show.
 Before moving to Portland, Crystal worked at modern music station KZZU in Spokane, Washington, and at student-run radio station KBGA in Missoula, Montana.

 Crystal earned her degree in Broadcast Journalism from the University of Montana.
 While there, she earned a Society of Professional Journalists award for television feature reporting and a Hearst Journalism Award for broadcast news radio features.
 Crystal is also a freelance voiceover artist.